caseyg/awesome/TOPICS.md

 *   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - The multi-agent toolkit: framework, runtime, and control plane.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - Build private and secure AI products that run in your cloud.

 *   [openinterpreter/open-interpreter](https://github.com/openinterpreter/open-interpreter) - A natural language interface for computers